 Officer Stendor apprehended Taveras, and another officer, Capt.
 Scott Tamagny, caught Leader-George while he was attempting to get into a Lyft.

 It is unclear why the driver and passenger were trying to escape, but Leader-George is now charged with eluding and resisting arrest while Taveras is only charged with resisting arrest.
 Investigations are ongoing

-The New Jersey car accident attorneys of Brach Eichler Trial Lawyers provide these blog posts to keep our neighbors informed about workplace accidents across the Garden State.
+The New Jersey car accident attorneys of Brach Eichler Injury Lawyers provide these blog posts to keep our neighbors informed about workplace accidents across the Garden State.
 They should not be construed as legal advice.
 However, if you or someone you love has been injured on the road and someone else is at fault, we would like to discuss your case with you.
 Contact us today to begin a free, no-obligation consultation.